Unique Things to Do in Boulder

 5. Play the Oregon Trail on an Apple IIe

 Sure, your grandmother might have an old Mac in the garage — but does it still work?
-All of the vintage devices — 35 laptops, 73 desktop computers, 22 handheld devices and 10 game consoles — at Boulder’s Media Archaeology Lab on the University of Colorado campus are functioning.
+All of the hundreds of vintage devices at Boulder’s Media Archaeology Lab on the University of Colorado campus are functioning.
 And you can take a walk right down memory lane by playing old games on them.
 The hours of the lab are a little funky, so check the website, but this a must-stop for anyone nostalgic for their Atari 2600, Apple IIe, Smith-Corona Typewriter or Etch A Sketch Animator.

 6. Breathe in “Valor” Flavored Oxygen

-Flip through the encyclopedic menu at Tonic Herban Lounge, Boulder’s oxygen bar, and you’ll come across a page of 16 different aromas of oxygen you can breathe for a 10- to 40-minute session.
+Flip through the encyclopedic menu at Tonic Alchemy Lounge, Boulder’s oxygen bar and herbal cocktail lounge, and you’ll come across a page of over a dozen different aromas of oxygen you can breathe for a 10- to 40-minute session.
 Among them is Clarity (a mix of basil, cardamom, and peppermint) or Valor (a combo of spruce, rosewood and frankincense).
 You just sit back and breathe — great for those who need to chill out or are feeling a little worn down at Boulder’s 5,430-foot altitude.
 There are also pages and pages of inventive cocktails, tonics, brews, elixirs, water kefirs, kombuchas and desserts.

 7. Hear Crowds Go Wild for Songs About Giardia